-I have always been fascinated by the diversity of Swiss cities.
+The diversity of Swiss cities has always fascinated me.
 Each has its own character, history and sometimes its different cultural elements.
 In our trips across Switzerland we try to explore more about those aspects, to deepen our knowledge of the city and area, and also to enjoy its experiences.
 Here’s our write-up on Bern, the Federal City, aka the Capital of Switzerland!

 Bern the legend: is it a Bear or Verona?

-The most popular legend about the founding of Bern is that it was named by the founder, Duke of Zahringen, after the name of the first animal he hunted in the surrounding forest.
+The most popular legend about the founding of Bern is that the founder, Duke of Zahringen, gave it a name after the first animal he hunted in the surrounding forest.
 And that was…….. a bear!
 The link becomes clear when you understand that one of the German words for ‘bear’ is ‘bären’!

-However another theory states that Bern was named after the famous city of Verona, which was called “Bern” in middle high German.
+However another theory states that Bern was named after the famous city of Verona.
+It was called “Bern” in middle high German.

 Obviously the bear legend had much more public appeal such that by 1220 the Bern’s coat of arms had a bear on it.
 In 1513 the Bernese returned victorious from the Battle of Novara, carrying a bear which cemented the legend even more.